-Duration of response (DoR) was defined for patients with an objective response as the time from the first documented objective response to documented disease progression as assessed by the investigator using RECIST v1.1, or death from any cause, whichever occurred first, in the ITF and PD-L1-Positive Analysis Sets.
+Duration of response (DoR) was defined for patients with an objective response as the time from the first documented objective response to documented disease progression as assessed by the investigator using

+RECIST v1.1, or death from any cause, whichever occurred first, in the ITT and PD-L1-Positive Analysis Sets.
 Only the subset of patients who showed a CR or PR were to be included in the DoR analysis.
 Data for patients who were alive and who had not experienced disease progression at the time of analysis were censored at the date of the last tumour assessment.
-If no tumour assessments were performed after the date of the first occurrence of the objective response.
+If no tumour assessments were performed after the date of the first occurrence of the objective response (CR or PR), DoR was censored at the date of the first occurrence of the objective response.
 Median DoR and corresponding 95% CIs were estimated using the Kaplan-Meier methodology for each treatment arm.
 Comparisons of DoR between treatment arms was made using the log-rank test.